 Frequently Asked Questions

-When is a supplemental procedure necessary?
+When is supplemental treatment necessary?

 When is a sinus augmentation required?

-- Inadequate bone density
+- Inadequate or weak bone density

 - Missing back teeth or molars

 - Increased sinus cavity size

 Most insurance providers will cover a portion of supplemental procedures, but some don’t cover preexisting conditions.
 We strongly recommend that you contact your personal insurance provider to get a detailed understanding of your coverage.